raspberrypilearning/sock-puppet/en/step_4.md

 })
 ```

-If using Micro:bit V2 you could expereiment with the sound simulator.
+If using Micro:bit V2 you could expereiment with the `sound simulator`{:class='microbitmusic'} blocks.
 --- /task ---